Generic Name: Carmustine Injection (kar MUS teen)

 - Tell all of your health care providers that you take carmustine injection.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Talk with your doctor before getting any vaccines.
-Use with carmustine injection may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with carmustine injection may either raise the chance of an infection or make the vaccine not work as well.

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.